sevocrear/Developer-AI-Assistants/CopyQ_Translation_Setup.md

 This setup creates a CopyQ command that translates clipboard content between English and Russian using the OpenRouter API, displaying results as disappearing popup notifications.

+## Use Cases

+This translation tool is perfect for:

+- 📖 **Reading Articles**: Quickly translate foreign language articles while browsing
+- 📚 **Tech Documentation**: Understand technical documentation in other languages
+- 💬 **Chatting with Foreigners**: Translate messages in real-time conversations
+- 🌍 **Language Learning**: Get context examples and translations for vocabulary
+- 📝 **Content Creation**: Translate text for international audiences
+- 🔍 **Research**: Access information from non-English sources

 ## Prerequisites

 - CopyQ installed and running
 - `jq` command-line JSON processor installed
 - `notify-send` utility (usually comes with desktop environments)
+- `xclip` and `xsel` for text selection support
 - Internet connection for API calls
+- OpenRouter API key

 ## Installation Steps